 You should send an email entitled ‘Change to Contact Details of the contact person CTA Number XXXXX/XXXX/XXX-XXXX – EudraCT Number XXXX/XXXXXX/XX’.

 The email should be sent by the contact person listed on the current application form and must include:

 - details of the previous contact person and/or contact details

-- details of the new contact person and/or contact details, to include:
+- details of the new contact person and/or contact details

-The new contact person or details should be updated on the application form (which is part of your initial application form) and an updated XML should be included in the next submission of a substantial amendment so that the details can be uploaded into EudraCT.
+The new contact person or details should be updated on an updated application form.
+A copy of the updated application form should be included in the next substantial amendment.

-If you want to change the sponsor or legal representative for your study you must submit a substantial amendment to MHRA.
-You can’t include any other changes with this amendment.
+If you want to change the Sponsor for your study you must submit a substantial amendment to the MHRA.
+You must not include any other changes with this amendment.

-You can’t submit any other substantial amendments until you have confirmation from MHRA that the sponsor or legal representative has been changed.
+You can’t submit any other substantial amendments until you have confirmation from the MHRA that the Sponsor has been changed.

 - a cover letter that includes the date of transfer of responsibilities